E-mail Us

 Electricity meters are electronic instruments used to measure the electric energy consumption of electric devices.
 They are categorized by sampling principle into mechanical meters, electronic meters, and electromechanical meters.
 With the national smart grid construction, electronic smart meters will largely replace traditional meters in the next 3-5 years.
 Based on the number of phases, they are divided into single-phase and three-phase electric meters.
 Currently, households mainly use single-phase meters, while industrial power users typically use three-phase meters.

 Single-phase electric meters are used for measuring active energy consumption: they offer precise measurement, a modular small size (18mm), and can easily be installed in various end distribution boxes.
-They support rail installation, bottom wiring, and perfectly match miniature circuit breakers.
+The single-phase energy meter supports rail installation, and bottom wiring, and perfectly match miniature circuit breakers.
 With an intuitive and easy-to-read mechanical display, they reduce the risk of data loss due to unexpected power outages.
 They do not require an external power source and have a wide working temperature range.

 A single-phase electric meter can only connect to one live wire and one neutral wire, and can only provide 220V AC power; whereas a three-phase meter can connect to 3 live wires and 3 neutral wires, not only providing 3 sets of 220V AC power but also offering 380V AC power for industrial use.